chengyi11/BD-YOLO/README.md

 ### MBDD (Bridge Detection Dataset)

-MBDD is a **self-constructed bridge detection dataset** designed for optical remote sensing imagery at **sub-meter spatial resolution**.
+MBDD is a **self-constructed bridge detection dataset** designed for optical remote sensing images at **sub-meter spatial resolution**.
 It covers the **Beijing–Tianjin–Hebei region in China** and is built to support bridge detection under diverse geographic and background conditions.

 #### Key Features